jonnymind/SIRPAS/Books/Rulebook.md

 a stretch of boasting victories.
 * __Desperate__: The party is in a desperate situation, and had the time to contemplate defeat and come with terms to that before the fight.
-It might depend of a perceived superiority of the opponents, or because all food was depleted and a breakthrough is necessary for survival, etc.
+It might depend of a perceived superiority of the opponents, or because all food is depleted and a breakthrough is necessary for survival, etc.
-* __Tiredness__: The characters are particularly tired, i.e. because they couldn't rest after previous fight, or because being forced to fight after a long march, or for having run because of a chasing.
+* __Tiredness__: The characters are particularly tired, i.e. because they couldn't rest after previous fights, or because being forced to fight after a long march, or for having run because of a chasing.
 * __Demoralized__: The characters are demoralized because of having lost an important target already, their leader, the location they were meant to